sohailmamdani/sohailmamdani.github.io/_posts/2016-01-25-oh-elasticsearch.markdown

 There were a few more; Elasticsearch generates a new shard name every time the service is restarted.
 I'm almost tempted to restart the service a few more times, just to see what it'll come up with.

+Also, it'd be great if the commands to check the integrity of an index were, you know, simpler.